Skip to content

 copier copy gh:jcentner/copilot-autonomous-template .

 The bottleneck has shifted from "getting the agent to implement sensibly" to "defining what to build and reviewing what it built."
-That's a much better problem to have.
+That's a much better problem to have — and the next thing I want to make easier.